f5devcentral/f5-azure-saca/README.md

   - **Note** Juiceshop and PimpMyLogs URLS are part of the terraform output when deployed.
 - All Configuration should happen at the root level; auto.tfvars or variables.tf.

+## PAYG versus BYOL Settings

+- For PAYG deployments the variables image_name and product need to be configured accordingly, default values are set for PAYG.
+ - Example:  image_name = f5-bigip-virtual-edition-1g-best-hourly and product = f5-big-ip-best

+- For BYOL deployments the variables image_name, product, and licenses need to be configured accordingly.
+ - Example:  image_name = f5-big-all-2slot-byol,  product = f5-big-ip-byol, and licenses = appropriate licenses.
 ## Variables

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->